top of page

 Silent Prayer, Tuesday 9:00 to 9:30am

-Community giving next month: Coats for Kids
+Community giving next month: Farm and Food Prep

 Opening Hymn